 Not overlooked, Gaer Hall has plenty of garden space for a kick about with the kids, for summer parties, or simply for sitting out and relaxing.
 On wet days there is also a large Sky TV with DVD player in the ground floor living/dining room, complete with reclining sofas and chairs.
 The first floor drawing room with its magnificent roof trusses and tasteful decor is perfect for entertaining family and friends, as well as relaxing with a book from our extensive collection.

 The property is suitable for extended family groups or groups of friends, whether it's for special occasions like family birthdays, wedding anniversaries, and hen- and stag-weekends, or simply a relaxing break in the country.
 Catering for parties or B&B can be arranged if required, as well as limo hire and pampering sessions for hen parties.
-A wedding licence has also been applied for, so we will hopefully be able to offer our services for intimate family weddings in the near future.

 |Size||Sleeps up to 13, 7 bedrooms|